Efficient computation of middle levels Gray codes: The algorithm

 \subsection{Computing a Hamilton cycle in the middle levels graph}

-The algorithm $\HamCycleFlip()$ uses the paths $\cP_{2n}(n,n+1)$ and $\tcP_{2n}(n,n+1)$ in the graph $Q_{2n}(n,n+1)$ computed by the algorithm $\Paths()$ as described in the previous section to compute for a given vertex $x$ the next vertex on a Hamilton cycle in the middle levels graph $Q_{2n+1}(n,n+1)$.
-To simplify the exposition of the algorithm, let us ignore for the moment the parameter $\flip\in\{\true,\false\}$ and assume that it is set to $\false$, and let us also ignore line~\ref{line:check-flip} (so only paths from $\cP_{2n}(n,n+1)$ are considered, and those from $\tcP_{2n}(n,n+1)$ are ignored).
-With these simplifications the algorithm $\HamCycleFlip()$ will not compute a Hamilton cycle, but a set of several smaller cycles that together visit all vertices of the middle levels graph (this will be corrected later by setting $\flip$ accordingly).
+The algorithm $\HamCycleNext()$ uses the paths $\cP_{2n}(n,n+1)$ and $\tcP_{2n}(n,n+1)$ in the graph $Q_{2n}(n,n+1)$ computed by the algorithm $\Paths()$ as described in the previous section to compute for a given vertex $x$ the next vertex on a Hamilton cycle in the middle levels graph $Q_{2n+1}(n,n+1)$.
+To simplify the exposition of the algorithm, let us ignore for the moment the parameter $\flip\in\{\true,\false\}$ and assume that it is set to $\false$, and let us also ignore line~\ref{line:check-flip}.
+With these simplifications only paths from $\cP_{2n}(n,n+1)$ are considered, and those from $\tcP_{2n}(n,n+1)$ are ignored.
+Then instead of computing a Hamilton cycle the algorithm $\HamCycleNext()$ computes several smaller cycles that together visit all vertices of the middle levels graph.
+We will correct this later by setting $\flip$ accordingly.